 Day 2.
 Srinagar-Inshan-Warwan (5 hours drive).
 Drive to Inshan taking Mughal Road through Achabal, Kokernag crossing Margan Top.
 Meet our trek staff and prepare yourself for the trek.
 Overnight stay in a guest house.

 Day 3.
 Inshan-Sukhnoi (4 hours walk, 14 km).
-Walk through Warwan valley, passing some of the rare summer villages taking the inflowing Marwah river and camp at Sokhnai village for an overnight stay.
+Walkthrough Warwan valley, passing some of the rare summer villages taking the inflowing Marwah river and camp at Sokhnai village for an overnight stay.

 Day 4.
 Day at leisure.
-Discover the people, culture and the landscape of Warwan Valley.
+Discover the people, culture, and the landscape of Warwan Valley.

 Day 5.
 Sukhnoi-Hampet (7 hours walk, 19 km).
 Trek from Sokhnai to Hampet through endless meadows of alpine flowers and grazing fields of shepherds and under some beautiful waterfalls.
 We camp at Hampet meadow for an overnight.

 Day 6.
 Hampet-Kaintal (7 hours walk, 19 km).
 Walking through a long lush green meadow we cross some rare nomadic Gypsy huts.
-Before reaching our camp site at Kaintal Nor we again cross a long grassy meadow.
+Before reaching our campsite at Kaintal Nor we again cross a long grassy meadow.
 Overnight stay.

 Day 8.
 Donard-Panikhar (6 hours walk, 15 km).
 We leave Donard and trek through the meadows and Bakerwal huts and descend to Panikhar village in the Suru valley of Ladakh for an overnight stay.
-We can see how the landscapes have changed over the past few days.
+We can see how landscapes have changed over the past few days.

 Day 10.
 Departure (30 minutes drive).
 This is the end of our trek.
-You can visit old town of Srinagar before our representative will drop you at Srinagar airport for departure.
+You can visit the old town of Srinagar before our representative will drop you at Srinagar airport for departure.

 What to Carry?

 The trek is supported by horses.
-You will need to carry only a light sack, weighing about 4-6kg for your personal items like passport, money and camera gear.
+You will need to carry only a light sack, weighing about 4-6kg for your personal items like passport, money, and camera gear.
 The following is a list of the items you should carry on the trek.
-If you have items which can not be used on the trek, you can store them at our houseboat or at our office and take them back after returning from the trek.
+If you have items that can not be used on the trek, you can store them at our houseboat or at our office and take them back after returning from the trek.

 Kashmir Treks are achievable by anyone with a healthy lifestyle and a good level of general fitness.
 Team members should be willing to be part of a team working together to achieve the goal of the expedition.
 As a team member, you should have an adventurous and robust spirit.
 The biggest challenge on this expedition will be the many consecutive days of challenging trekking across alpine terrain, much of which at altitudes of above 3600m.